wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/deprecationpolicy/index.en.md

 Breaking changes in the Kubernetes API can lead to broken/incompatible applications inside the Kubernetes cluster. **We can not overtake responsibility for such problems**.

-That's why we strongly advise every customer to plan and perform the Kubernetes upgrade themselves.
+To ensure optimal performance and security, we strongly advise all customers to keep their Kubernetes clusters up to date.
+Please contact us for executing your cluster upgrades.